-The only table command which then still works is C-c to do a manual re-align.
+Then the only table command that still works is C-c to do a manual re-align.

 3.2 Narrow columns

 The width of columns is automatically determined by the table editor.
 Sometimes a single field or a few fields need to carry more text, leading to inconveniently wide columns.